Bridging Parametric and Nonparametric Methods in Cognitive Diagnosis: Analysis of the Proposed Framework

 \begin{theorem} Suppose the data conforms to CDMs that can be expressed in terms of general latent class models, and Assumptions 1-3 hold.
 Further assume that $J \exp \big( -N_c\epsilon \big)\to 0$ as $J,N_c\rightarrow \infty$ for any $\epsilon>0$.
 If $\hat{\boldsymbol{A}}_c$ is a consistent estimator of $\boldsymbol{A}_c^0$, then $\hat{\boldsymbol{\mu}}$ is also consistent for $\boldsymbol{\theta}^0$ as $J,N_c \xrightarrow{}\infty$, that is, $\|\hat{\boldsymbol{\mu}}-\boldsymbol{\theta}^0\|_\infty \xrightarrow{P} 0$ as $J,N_c \xrightarrow{}\infty$, where $\|\cdot\|_\infty$ is the supremum norm. \end{theorem}

-Theorem \ref{thm-theta} states that if we could get a consistent estimate of the calibration subjects' membership $\hat{\boldsymbol{A}}_c$, then the estimated centroids $\hat{\boldsymbol{\mu}}$ are also consistent for the true item parameters $\boldsymbol{\theta}^0$ in a uniform sense that all item parameters can be uniformly consistently estimated.
-The detailed proof is in Appendix \ref{appendix-thm1}.
-This result is similar to Lemmas 1 and 2 in \cite{chiu2019consistency} under the GNPC framework, and Theorem 2 in \cite{chiu2016joint} under the JMLE framework.
-Note that for the GNPC method, the centroids are weighted averages of the ideal responses from the DINA and DINO models.
-As discussed in Example \ref{ex-GNPC}, if the DINA and DINO models have the same ideal responses (i.e., $\boldsymbol{\alpha} \succeq \boldsymbol{q}_j$ or $\boldsymbol{\alpha} \odot \boldsymbol{q}_j={\mathbf 0}$), then the corresponding centroid will be fixed to be 0 or 1.
-Therefore, for such fixed centroid parameters, the GNPC method does not provide a consistent estimation of the corresponding item parameter $\theta^0_{j,\boldsymbol{\alpha}}$.
+Theorem \ref{thm-theta} states that if we could get a consistent estimate of the calibration subjects' membership $\hat{\boldsymbol{A}}_c$, then the estimated centroids $\hat{\boldsymbol{\mu}}$ are also consistent for the true item response probabilities $\boldsymbol{\theta}^0$ in a uniform sense that all item parameters can be uniformly consistently estimated.
+The detailed proof is in online Appendix \ref{appendix-thm1}. {This result is similar to Lemmas 1 and 2 in \cite{chiu2019consistency} under the GNPC framework, and Theorem 2 in \cite{chiu2016joint} under the JMLE framework.} Note that for the GNPC method, the centroids are weighted averages of the ideal responses from the DINA and DINO models.
+As discussed in Example \ref{ex-GNPC}, if the DINA and DINO models have the same ideal responses (i.e., $\boldsymbol{\alpha} \succeq \boldsymbol{q}_j$ or $\boldsymbol{\alpha} \odot \boldsymbol{q}_j={\mathbf 0}$), then the corresponding centroid will be fixed to be 0 or 1, which thus does not lead to a consistent estimation of the corresponding item response probability $\theta^0_{j,\boldsymbol{\alpha}}$; however, note that for the nonparametric GNPC method, such a fixed centroid does not necessarily lead to inconsistency of $\hat{\boldsymbol{\alpha}}$.
 Here we allow all the centroid parameters to be free, and the consistency estimation is ensured as in Theorem~\ref{thm-theta}.

 The next theorem shows that if we start with a consistent membership $\hat{\boldsymbol{A}}_c$ obtained from the calibration dataset, and use the estimated centroids to classify the subjects, then the resulting classifications are also consistent for each subject.